Human vs Things: How AI is disrupting the design process

 Design with data: when systems are designed by people, where they take into account the flows of data through systems, and the need to sustain and enhance human values.

 Design by data: when systems are designed by other systems, largely autonomously, where new products and services can be synthesised via the data-intensive analysis of existing combinations of humans, computers, things, and contexts.

 The framework sees design from data as established methods for designers, and design by data as still highly emergent; whilst design with data is the important space of enquiry that requires urgent research to address the full extent of human data interactions as data-driven technology begins to question as to whether the human is at the top of the creative tree.

 Prof. Chris Speed is Chair of Design Informatics at the University of Edinburgh where he collaborates with a wide variety of partners to explore how design provides methods to adapt, and create products and services within a networked society.
 Chris is the Director of the Centre for Design Informatics that is home to a combination of researchers working across the fields of interaction design, temporal design, anthropology, software engineering and digital architecture, as well as the PhD, MA/MFA and MSc and Advanced MSc programmes.
 Chris is also Director of the recently funded Creative Informatics R&D Partnership, one of the nine AHRC funded Creative Industries Clusters.

-The points raised in this article are a key focus to be addressed at this year’s Beyond conference, in Edinburgh in November.
-Conference themes will explore the impact of AI, Machine Learning and Data on the creative industries.
-The two-day programme offers lively debate, keynote sessions, short-talks, panel discussions and exhibitions showcasing the UK’s excellence in research-driven creative innovation, plus networking.
+The points raised in this article were a key focus addressed at the BEYOND conference in Edinburgh, November 2019.
+Conference themes explored the impact of AI, Machine Learning and Data on the creative industries.
+The two-day programme offered lively debate, keynote sessions, short-talks, panel discussions and exhibitions showcasing the UK’s excellence in research-driven creative innovation, plus networking.

 Main Image credit: A still from ‘ThinkTank Internet of Things research projects’ video – funded by Skoltech